Skip to main content

 Open

 The Department of Energy concurred with this recommendation.
 As of January 2025, Energy has begun a process to capture software licenses currently in use.
 Specifically, Energy officials stated that the department's recent efforts to capture software products for Departmental Elements in Energy's Enterprise Architecture repository have been completed for half of the elements supported by the Office of the Chief Information Officer and the remainder to be completed by the second quarter of fiscal year 2025.
-Therefore, the department has not demonstrated that it is consistently tracking software incense usage for its five widely used software licenses.
+However, as of January 2026, the department has not provided further information.
 We will continue to monitor the department's efforts to fully implement this recommendation.

 Department of Energy